Leopard-2019/What-Drives-the-Price-of-a-Car/README.md

 <h4 align="center"> Figure 24</h4>
 </p>

-<h4>Observation:</h4> The cars with title status as "lien" are slightly the most expensive, the cheaper are the ones with title status listed as "missing" as must be expected
+<h4>Observation:</h4>  A bit surprised that the most expensive used cars by a relative large margin are the ones manufactured by Tesla.
+Th cheapers are the ones manufactured by satum.

 </br>
 </br>